ac923/ImmiConnect/README.md

 # PearlHacks2019
 Immiconnect connects immigrants to others based on language, gender preferences, and location

-Install
+Install:

 -Java

 -Flask

 -Python 3.6

-How to Run Project
+How to Run Project:

-clone the repository
+-clone the repository

-go into the PearlHacks2019 directory run python search.py
+-go into the PearlHacks2019 directory

+-run python search.py

 (Might need access to google api)